 They are less likely to be damaged by earwax.

-They are smaller in size, which makes them harder to see.
+They are smaller, which makes them harder to see.

 In-canal.
-Used for mild to moderately severe hearing loss, in-canal hearing aids are small enough to fit completely inside the ear canal.
+Used for mild to moderately severe hearing loss, in-canal hearing aids are small enough to fit completely inside your ear canal.
 This means they are far less visible than other hearing aids.
-But their size makes them difficult for some people to adjust and remove.
+But their size makes them harder for some people to adjust and remove.
 They are also less powerful than larger hearing aids and typically cannot be equipped with a telecoil.